racinmat/stable-diffusion-webui/README.md

 branches:
 old master contains many commits and their reverts caused by migrating the code logic to the extension. master contains just relevant commits with the changes:q

+`original_master` is the original master branch, not including my additions `master` is the branch with my additions, but with `original_master` merged `team-instance` is the instance for my team with all features, hosted on hal, where we play with it, and run it in nohup `animefest` is the instance for AnimeFest and other cons with the minimalistic UI.